Prime Minister of Burundi

 This article lists the prime ministers of Burundi since the formation of the post of Prime Minister of Burundi in 1961 until the present day.
 The office of prime minister was most recently abolished in 1998, and reinstated in 2020 with the appointment of Alain-Guillaume Bunyoni.

-Counting both the Kingdom and Republic periods, a total of sixteen people have served as prime minister, and one has served as acting prime minister.
+Counting both the Kingdom and Republic periods, a total of sixteen people have served in the office (not counting one acting prime minister).
 Additionally, two people, Pierre Ngendandumwe and Albin Nyamoya, served on two non-consecutive occasions.
+The current prime minister is Nestor Ntahontuye, since 5 August 2025.